 💬 100 Interview Q&As »

 Why do interviewers ask this interview question?
 They’d like to know more about your personality and see if there is a cultural fit.
-In other words, do you adapt to the core values and collective behaviours that make up their company?
+In other words, do you adapt to the core values and collective behaviors that make up their company?
 Are you flexible, positive and easy to work with?
 That’s why they ask this question.